How Much Credit Card Debt is Okay When Buying a Home?

 So, you’re thinking of buying a home, but you have some credit card debt.
 How will that debt affect your mortgage application process?
 There are a few things you’ll want to consider before filling out your first application that can make the process a little easier.

-The first thing you need to know is your debt-to-income ratio.
+The first thing you need to know is your debt-to-income ratio (DTI).
 This is your monthly debt payments (all of them) divided by your gross monthly income.
 It's one of the key number lenders will use to determine your ability to manage your monthly payments.
-A 45% debt ratio is about the highest ratio you can have and still qualify for a mortgage.
+A 45% DTI is about the highest ratio you can have and still qualify for a mortgage.

 Based on your debt-to-income ratio, you can now determine what kind of mortgage will be best for you.

-• USDA loans require a debt ratio of 41% or less.
+• USDA loans require a DTI of 41% or less.

-• Conventional mortgages usually require a debt ratio of 45% or less although you may be able to get approved with a ratio of up to 49.9% under very select circumstances.
+• Conventional mortgages usually require a debt-to-income ratio of 45% or less although you may be able to get approved with a ratio of up to 49.9% under very select circumstances.

 To improve your chances of getting a mortgage, or even just getting a better interest rate, there are a few things you can do.